A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Introduction

 \section{Introduction}

 A \emph{shrinking Ricci soliton} is a Riemannian manifold $(M, g)$ for which

 for some smooth vector field $X$ on $M$.
 The soliton is \emph{gradient} if $X = \nabla f$ for some $f\in C^{\infty}(M)$.
-When $(M, g)$ is complete and of bounded curvature, it is always possible to find $f$ such that $X - \nabla f$ is Killing \cite{Naber4D, Perelman1}, and so, for most applications, there is no loss of generality in considering only gradient solitons.
-Below, we will assume that all shrinking solitons (or, simply, \emph{shrinkers}) are gradient and are normalized to satisfy
+When a shrinking soliton is complete and of bounded curvature, it is always possible to find $f$ such that $X - \nabla f$ is Killing \cite{Naber4D, Perelman1}, and so, for most applications, there is no loss of generality in considering only gradient shrinking solitons.
+(By contrast, there are \emph{expanding} Ricci solitons of bounded geometry which are nongradient in an essential way: see, e.g., \cite{BairdDanielo, Lott}.)
+Below, we will assume that all shrinking solitons (or, simply, \emph{shrinkers}) are gradient and are normalized to satisfy the equations